KittiKovacs/winenation/README.md

 If the user doesn't have an account or isn't logged in, there are links to the register and login pages for easier navigation.
 For logged in users, a save info checkbox allows the form information to be saved to their profile.
 For logged in users the form will be pre-populated with this information.

 The Stripe functionality is only for testing at the moment, so only entering 4242 4242 4242 4242 card number will result in successfull payment.
-Expiration date can be any date in future and CVC can be any numbers.
+Expiration date and CVC are 04/24 2424.
+This is provided by Stripe for testing purposes.
 The site is using webhooks to make sure that the order is processed even if when the payment process is interrupted (e.g. if a user accidentally closes the page or browser after clicking "Proceed to payment" button).

 While the payment is pending the user sees a spinner.